 “The only two conditions where American ginseng has been found to be possibly effective is with regulating type 2 diabetes and upper respiratory infections,” says Zanini.
 However, she’s quick to point out that it shouldn't be used to treat any kind of disease without medical supervision, and to be wary of anyone who tells you it can.
 While it's often added to energy drinks and foods — to boost energy, productivity, and even memory — there’s no evidence to support those claims, either.

 Full of Antioxidants

 One of the main reasons people take ginseng is because of its antioxidant properties.
 Antioxidants, which are molecules that inhibit the oxidation of other molecules, are very much in vogue right now.
 Since oxidation can cause the growth of free radicals, a lot of research has gone into determining if antioxidants can actually fight cancer.
-According to one study, ginseng does indeed contain enough antioxidants to help boost your body's immunity shield.
+According to , ginseng does indeed contain enough antioxidants to help boost your body's immunity shield.

 Who Should Avoid Ginseng?

 Like any supplement, ginseng has its share of side effects, some of which are serious.
 Many drugs interact poorly with it.
 Zanini tells us that she's seen reports of ginseng users experiencing diarrhea, insomnia, headaches, rapid heartbeat, blood pressure fluctuations, and more.
 Women may experience additional side effects, such as vaginal bleeding and breast tenderness.
 These side effects are serious enough that women battling breast cancer are told to avoid ginseng.